PredixDev/PredixMobileJavaSampleApplication/README.md

 This reference application provides the following:

 - A container for a web application hosted with the Predix Mobile Service
-- A way Authenticate with a UAA instance bound to a Predix Mobile Service
+- A way to Authenticate with a UAA instance bound to a Predix Mobile Service
 - A way to run the container application on platforms that support Java
-- An installer example using a gradle task that creates an installer on the executed platform (Windows and Mac only)
+- An installer example using a gradle task that creates a platfrom installer for the running platform (Windows and Mac only)

 Technology
 ----------